narojkumar99/OCiney/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-OCiney-brightgreen.svg?style=flat)](http://android-arsenal.com/details/3/1602)

 OCiney is a sample app implementing several UI and UX patterns.
-I was firstly built to test a few different implementations of a details page.
+I was firstly built to test a few different implementations of a detail page.

 <a href="https://github.com/florent37/OCiney/releases/download/1.0/ociney.apk">Download the APK from Github</a>